gene-levitzky/solsticejs/Architecture/UserGameSession_API.md

 ## function sendToServer (modelObject)

-Saves the given model object to the database.
+Saves the given model object to the server.

 * `modelObject` The model object being updated.
 * Returns true if the operation was successful and false otherwise.